ArtifexSoftware/mupdf.js/docs/how-to-guide/document.rst

     let auth = document.authenticatePassword("abracadabra")

-See the :ref:`authenticate password return values <authenticate password return values>` for what the return value means.
+See the :mupdf:`authenticate password return values <PDFDocument>` for what the return value means.

 Document Metadata
 ---------------------------